brando90/ultimate-utils/prompts/other/dating_conv_starters.md

 See the ones I have, are all based on my or sim's insights first.

+# Protocol:
+Identiy the anchor points the connect you and the person you want to message from her profile.
+Use the info on her bio, pics and things you connect with her and can develop.
+After 3 days ask her for a date & get her out of the app.

+Anchor points about sarit:
+- start up health
+- big brother advice
+- sculpting
+- in her pictures she is at home with very casual cloths.
+She has one picture playing with her brother.
+Sample first good message:
+Shalom Sarit!
+What made you choose the path of sculpting the path your start up?

 # How to ask simple questions into unique deeper enticing questions that raise interest.